sjshide/sjshide.github.io/_pages/reading.md

 ***2020***

+- 4/30/20, Haruki Murakami, *Kafka on the Shore*
 - 4/12/20, Chris Lear, *Running with the Buffaloes*
 - 4/7/20, Michael Pollan, *A Place of My Own*
 - 3/14/20, Anna Wiener, *Uncanny Valley*